evakathie/ux-portfolio/projects/pattern-library.md

     <li>Research and comparison of different existing pattern libraries</li>
     <li>Abstraction of the components used in the software to design patterns</li>
     <li>Design of a theoretical basic model of the pattern library based on the atomic design approach</li>
-    <li>Documentation of the design patterns in the form of a pattern library project in the company's internal Confluence environment</li>
+    <li>Documentation of the design patterns in the form of a pattern library project in the companyʼs internal Confluence environment</li>
     <li>Implementation of the Design Patterns as reusable components in Adobe XD</li>
     <li>Elimination of special solutions in the software, which are already covered by already covered by a design pattern</li>
 </ol>